nohatekate/Memory/README.md

 game over when all cards match

 **Planned Future Enhancements**
-  - Shuffle All Cards-- Possibly Add On Later
+  - Shuffle All Cards-
-  - Timer Possibly Add On Later
+  - Timer
 use timer for tracking how long it takes player to make all matching pairs keep track of best time???
-  - card needs to flip to show image (addEventListener???)
+  - card needs to flip to show image
-  - Keep Track of turns ???? how many turns to win
+  - 20 card (option between 8 / 12 / 20)

 https://excalidraw.com/#json=H9_7MkksRv6yMVjNMy1DM,t-7nJhcbdDbQpFclek9vzA